 Background & Bio

 During her time at ISDH Eden has served in multiple roles across a wide variety of subject areas, including healthy eating and active living, policy development and review, public health accreditation, quality improvement, workforce development, and strategic planning.
-Over the past two years, Eden led the authorship of Indiana’s State Health Assessment and Improvement Plan, ISDH’s strategic plan, and deployment of impactful quality improvement projects.
+Over the past two years, she led the authorship of Indiana’s State Health Assessment and Improvement Plan, ISDH’s strategic plan, and the deployment of impactful quality improvement projects.

 In her current role as MCH director, Eden oversees the Genomics and Newborn Screening Program, MCH Epidemiology Team, state and federal home visiting programs, Title V funded maternal, youth, and adolescent programs, hospitals’ Levels of Care and Perinatal Centers of Care, perinatal substance use, Mom’s Family Helpline, and the Early Hearing Detection and Intervention program.
 Eden hopes to use her experience in policy development and strategic planning to help plan for the future of MCH services in Indiana.